aspose-words/Aspose-Words-Tutorials/words/english/java/content-management/create-custom-building-blocks-aspose-words-java/_index.md

 }
 ```

-**4. Accessing and Managing Building Blocks**
+### Step 4: Access and Manage Building Blocks

-Here’s how to retrieve and manage the building blocks you've created:
+After you’ve created blocks, you’ll often need to list or modify them.
+The following snippet shows how to enumerate all blocks stored in the glossary.

 ```java
 import com.aspose.words.BuildingBlockCollection;